alaraayan/project-3-server/README.md

 ## Future Features

 If we had more time on this project we would add:
-- Responsiveness
+- Responsiveness.
-- Ability for a user to like a movie / add a movie to watchlist
+- Ability for a user to like a movie / add a movie to watchlist.
-- A profile page for the user
+- A profile page for the user.